JetBrains/kotlin-web-site/docs/topics/server-overview.md

 For JPA, the [kotlin-jpa compiler plugin](no-arg-plugin.md#jpa-support) adapts Kotlin-compiled classes to the requirements of the framework.

+ * [Kweb](https://kweb.io/) is a frontend web framework for backend developers which automates communication between browser and server.

 ## Deploying Kotlin server-side applications

 Kotlin applications can be deployed into any host that supports Java Web applications, including Amazon Web Services,